Biomolecules - Types, Structure and Function

 Proteins

 Proteins are the condensation polymer of the alpha-amino acids.
 They are present in almost all the living cells of plants and animals.
-In human beings, proteins are the main components of muscles, hairs, nails, tendons, arteries, and connective tissue.
+In human beings, proteins are the main components of muscles, hairs, nails, tendons, arteries, and connective tissues.
 Each living cell is made up of thousands of different proteins.

 Structure of Proteins